Outspending/BiomesAPI/README.md

 2. Reload your project's dependencies.

 And that's it!
-You've seamlessly incorporated BiomesAPI into your project.
+You've successfully added BiomesAPI into your project!

 ## Usage
 Explore helpful examples to kickstart your BiomesAPI journey [here](https://github.com/Outspending/BiomesAPI/wiki).